run-ai/docs/docs/Researcher/cli-reference/new-cli/runai.md

 ## Installing the Improved Command Line Interface

 !!!
 Note
 * Make sure the flag for the enhanced command line interface is enabled.
 To enable the Improved Command Line Interface Press the *Tools and Settings* icon, then *General*, then *Workloads*, then enable the *Improved Command Line Interface* toggle.
 * Only clusters that are version 2.18 or later are supported.
+* Only Linux and Mac OS are currently supported

 To install the Improved Command Line Interface: